-Service Retirement Benefit Estimate Worksheet Line # Descriptive Information Example Your Information 1 Estimated age at retirement: (to nearest quarter age) 55 2 Estimated years of Service Credit at retirement: (use estimated number of calendar year of full-time service in SCERS-covered employment; 2,088 hours = 1 year of Service Credit) 25 3 Retirement Benefit Age Factor: (refer to Appendix C or D to find percentage factor for Estimated age at retirement on Line 1) 1.300% 4 Benefit Factor: (multiply Line 2 by Line 3 and enter result as a percentage) 32.5% 5 Estimated monthly Final Compensation: (use Example on page 55 to estimate monthly Final Compensation) \$1,878 6 Estimated monthly Unmodified Allowance for Service Retirement: (multiply the estimated monthly Final Compensation on Line 5 by the Benefit Factor on Line 4) \$610.35
+Service Retirement Benefit Estimate Worksheet Line # Descriptive Information Example Your Information 1 Estimated age at retirement: (to nearest quarter age) 55 2 Estimated years of Service Credit at retirement: (use estimated number of full-time service calendar years in SCERS-covered employment) 25 3 Retirement Benefit Age Factor: (refer to Appendix C or D to find percentage factor for Estimated age at retirement on Line 1) 1.947% 4 Benefit Factor: (multiply Line 2 by Line 3 and enter result as a percentage) 48.675% 5 Estimated monthly Final Compensation: (use Scenarios 1 or 2 on page 55 to estimate monthly Final Compensation) \$2,022 6 Estimated monthly Unmodified Allowance for Service Retirement: (multiply the estimated monthly Final Compensation on Line 5 by the Benefit Factor on Line 4) \$984.21 also pay into Social Security (FICA deduction) for your SCERS-cove tegrated" with Social Security and you should continue with the fol our SCERS service 7 Social Security Reduction Factor: (based on age at retirement, refer to Appendix C or D) \$ 2.272 8 Enter years of Service Credit from Line 2: 25 9 Social Security Reduction Amount: (multiply Line 7 by Line 8) \$56.80 10 Apply reduction amount: (enter the amount on Line 6 and subtract the amount on Line 9) \$984.21- \$56.80 11 Estimated monthly Unmodified Allowance for Service Retirement with the Social Security reduction: \$ 927.41

-\This is an estimate only.
+^{}This is an estimate only.
 SCERS will calculate your actual benefit when you apply for retirement.